1999 Shia uprising in Iraq

-The 1999 Shia uprising in Iraq (انتفاضة العراق 1999) or Second Sadr Uprising' (انتفاضة الصدر intifāḍa ṣadara) refers to a short period of unrest in Iraq in early 1999 following the killing of Mohammad Mohammad Sadeq al-Sadr by the then Ba'athist government of Iraq.
+The 1999 Shia uprising in Iraq (انتفاضة العراق 1999) or Second Sadr Uprising (انتفاضة الصدر intifāḍa ṣadara) was a short period of unrest in Iraq in early 1999 following the killing of Muhammad al-Sadr allegedly by the then Ba'athist–led government of Iraq.
 The protests and ensuing violence were strongest in the heavily Shia neighborhoods of Baghdad, as well as southern majority Shiite cities such as Karbala, Nasiriyah, Kufa, Najaf, and Basra.

 Background

 As his power grew, al-Sadr became more and more involved in politics following the Gulf War and throughout the 1990s he openly defied Saddam.
 He organized the poor Shi'ites of Sadr City, yet another nickname for the Shi'ite neighbourhood in Baghdad, against Saddam and the Baath Party.
 Sadr gained the support of Shi'ites by reaching out to tribal villages and offering services to them that they would otherwise not have been afforded by Hussein's regime.
 Saddam began to crack down on the Shi'ite leadership in the late 1990s in an attempt to regain control of Iraq.

 Sometime before his death, al-Sadr was informed of Saddam's limited patience with him.
 In defiance, al-Sadr wore his death shroud to his final Friday sermon to show that Shi'ites would not be intimidated by Saddam's oppression and that Sadr would preach the truth even if it meant his own death.
 He was later killed leaving the mosque in the Iraqi city of Najaf along with two of his sons as they drove through the town.
 Their car was ambushed by men, and both his sons were killed by gunfire while he was severely injured.
 He died an hour later in the hospital.
 Iraqi Shias, as well as most international observers, suspected the Iraqi Baathist government of being involved in, if not directly responsible, for their murders.
 The Iraqi government denied involvement in the killing, and quickly tried and executed three alleged killers, although one of the suspects had apparently been in prison at the time of the attack on al-Sadr.